 3.6.1 The Community Hub on Schedule B of this Secondary Plan is located conceptually at the western limit of the Kirby GO - Transit Hub Centre.
 Its location may be refined without an amendment to this Plan through the development of the Block Plan required in accordance with policies 10.1.1.14. to 10.1.1.26. of the VOP 2010 and the implementing development approval review process.
 If through the Block Plan approval process the location of the Community Hub requires modification, the applicable policies of the adjacent land use designation shall apply.
 The Community Hub allows the development of a facility with a range of community and institutional uses.
-These include the community services and facilities identified in Section 7.2 of the VOP 2010 such as a community centre, a library, and elementary schools, as well as an Urban Park.
-Other community facilities may be located in the Community Hub, as well as uses such as a day care, place of worship, small-scale convenience retail compatible with community facilities.
+These include the community services and facilities identified in Section 7.2 of the VOP 2010 such as a community facilities may be located in the Community Hub, as well as uses such as a day care, place of worship, small-scale convenience retail compatible with community facilities.
 The Community Hub is to be designed and developed to ensure accessibility by all residents of Block 27 to act as focal point and meeting place for the community.